Skip to main content

 • WorkflowTypes: A list of workflow Type names.

-• WorkflowStatus: A list of workflow status.
+• WorkflowStatus: A list of workflow statuses. (accepted values)

 • WorkflowStartTimeFilter: Min and max timestamp for workflow start time.